Fischer-L/XsOsLIFFGame/README.md

 6. PB sends a "game_over" message to PA, then remove "update_game" and "game_over" message listeners

-7. PA receives the "game_over" message to PB, then remove "update_game" and "game_over" message listeners
+7. PA receives the "game_over" message from PB, then remove "update_game" and "game_over" message listeners

 8. PA calculates who wins